Department Emergency Action Plans

 Department Emergency Action Plans are an integral part of the

-Emergency Action Plans are important because of the many types of work environments at UC San Diego and varying levels of risk at each one.
-Consider these facts about UC San Diego employees, students, and visitors — they:
+Emergency Action Plans are essential because of the many types of work environments at UC San Diego and the varying levels of risk at each one.
+Consider these facts about UC San Diego employees, students, and visitors:

 - Work and study in over 640 departments in more than 770 buildings